llmos-ai/llmos.ai/docs/user_guide/nodes.md

 title: Nodes
 ---

-LLMOS manages your workload by deploying containers into Pods to run on Nodes.
+LLMOS manages your workload by deploying containers into Pods on your Nodes.
 A Node can be either a virtual or physical machine, depending on the cluster.
 The initial cluster node is always designated as the **management** node by default.
 Following nodes can be configured as either **management** nodes or **worker** nodes.

 The management node hosts both system components, such as the API server, controller-manager, and etcd, as well as user workloads.
 In contrast, the worker node is dedicated primarily to running user workloads and only the minimal system-required DaemonSets.